Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 7. Users Are Their Own Bank: Private Keys

 To make blockchain decentralized, it is important to give individuals the ability to act as their own bank.
 However, this also leads to another problem.

-So, if you as a user who forgets its private key, are eventually logged out of their wallet and no one can get it back.
+So, if you as a user who forgets your private key, are eventually logged out of your wallet and no one can get it back.
 This is a serious drawback as not all users are tech-savvy and have more chances to make mistakes.
 If there is a centralized authority that takes care of it, then it defeats the purpose of decentralization.

 8. Cost And Implementation Struggle

 The underlying cost of implementing blockchain technology is huge.
 Even though most of the blockchain solutions including Hyperledger are open source, they require a lot of investment from the organization that is willing to pursue it.

 There are costs associated with hiring developers, managing a team that excels at different aspects of blockchain technology, licensing costs if you opt for a paid blockchain solution, and so on.

 You also need to take care of the maintenance cost associated with the solution.
 For enterprise blockchain projects, the cost can go over a million dollars as well.